robertbraeutigam/scan/README.md

 addresses, it must however fall back on a resolution process if connection can not be established with cached value.

-An Address Resolution is sending an Identity Query based on the configured network either through UDP broadcast or through TCP directly to a gateway and processing the Identity Announcement that comes back.
+An Address Resolution is sending an Identity Query based on the configured network, and waiting for responses for it.

 Devices may continue to monitor unsolicited Identity Announcements to build an internal cache of IP addresses.